-After completing this course, students will have the following Specific Capability: 1: able to conduct research on the combination of operations for processing agricultural products, so that they can produce safe and quality agricultural products along the agricultural production chain, and can provide added value to agricultural products 2: able to analyze problems with agricultural products technology approach in solving production problems and agricultural products so that they are afficient and a with guaranteed quality. that they are efficient, safe, and with guaranteed quality After completing this course, students will have the following General Capability: 1: able to apply logical, critical, systematic, and innovative thinking in the context of the development or implementation of science and technology that pay attention to and applies humanities values in accordance with their field of expertise 2: able to demonstrate independent, quality, and measureable performance 3: able to examine the implications of developing or implementing science and technology that pay attention to and applies humanities values according to their expertise based on scientific principles, procedures and ethics in order to produce solutions, ideas, designs or art criticism 5: able to make appropriate decisions in the context of solving problems in their area of expertise, based on the results of analysis of information and data 6: able to maintain and develop a network with supervisors, colleagues.
-Colleagues both inside and outside the institution 7: able to be responsible for the achievement of group work results and supervise and evaluate the completion of work assigned to workers under their responsibility 8: able to carry out the process of self-evaluation of the work group under their responsibility, and able to manage learning independently Content Community Service Program is a course aimed at providing students with a learning experience in order to apply their mastery of knowledge and skills to contribute to building community in the village or sub-district.
+After completing this course, students will have the following Specific Capability: 1: able to conduct research on the combination of operations for processing agricultural products, so that they can produce safe and quality agricultural products along the agricultural production chain, and can provide added value to agricultural products 2: able to analyze problems with agricultural products technology approach in solving production problems and agricultural products sothat they are efficient, safe, and with guaranteed quality After completing this course, students will have the following General Capability: 1: able to apply logical, critical, systematic, and innovative thinking inthe context of the development or implementation of science and technology that pay attention to and applies humanities values in accordance with their field of expertise 2: able to demonstrate independent, quality, and measureableperformance 3: able to examine the implications of developing or implementing science and technology that pay attention to and applies humanities values according to their expertise based on scientific principles, procedures and ethics in order to produce solutions, ideas, designs orart criticism 5: able to make appropriate decisions in the context of solving problems n their area of expertise, based on the results of analysis of information and data 6: able to maintain and develop a network with supervisors, colleagues.
+Colleagues both inside and outside the institution7: able to be responsible for the achievement of group work results and supervise and evaluate the completion of work assigned to workers under their responsibility 8: able to carry out the process of self-evaluation of the work group under their responsibility, and able to manage learning independently Content Community Service Program is a course aimed at providing students witha learning experience in order to apply their mastery of knowledge and skills to contribute to building community in the village or sub- district.
 This program is carried out in coordination with research and community service institutions of Sriwijaya University, Agricultural Faculty, and Agricultural Product Technology Study Program.
-Examination forms Oral Presentation of project Project Report Reading List Handbook for the implementation of the Sriwijaya University Community Service Program References related to the Community Service Project
+Examination forms Oral Presentation of project Project Report Reading List Handbook for the implementation of the Sriwijaya UniversityCommunity Service Program References related to the Community Service Project Last Revision 31 July, 2021